Zachisastudent/ETI_Assignment-1/README.md

 Explaination: This diagram showcases
 <!-- GETTING STARTED -->
 ## Getting Started
-*Note: You can use whatever way to initalise your repository AS LONG AS you have server and client program each.
+*  **Note: You can use whatever way to initalise your repository AS LONG AS you have server and client program each.
 Naming conventions such as main.go and console.go is up to you.
-(I named mine as mainsub.go and consolesub.go)
+(I named mine as mainsub.go and consolesub.go)**
+* **Also, my codes uses a map as stroage as the implementation of database has issue**

+* <br>

 1. Create 2 speperate folders to contain your server program (main.go) and Admin console program (console.go)